The Complete Guide to Singapore Expat Health Insurance

 Cancellations

-To invoke a cancellation in this “cooling off” period you are likely to need to submit a cancellation request in writing, so perhaps best to read up on these terms before you might need them – you don’t want to be scrabbling around for an envelope and stamp on the eve of the 15th day.
+To invoke a cancellation in this “cooling off” period, you likely need to submit a cancellation request in writing, so it’s best to read up on these terms before you might need them—you don’t want to be scrambling around for an envelope and stamp on the eve of the 15th day.

 Finding the Best Insurance Plan for You